friendly-traceback/docs/source/index.rst

-One unique feature of friendly is that all the information it provides can be translated into another language; currently, only English (by default) and French are available but other languages could easily be added.
+One unique feature of friendly is that all the information it provides can be translated into another language.
+As a rule, French translations is (almost) always at 100%.
+Currently, Spanish, Russian, and Tamil translations are at more than 95% done, and Italian is about 10% done.

+A translation to Hebrew is approximately 80% done.
+However, since Hebrew is a right-to-left language, I am not sure that the translation appears correctly.

 .. tab:: Screen capture